somaproject/acqboard/docs/operation/fiberio.rst

 internal state and prevent accidental configuration modification during operation.

 **Normal acquisition mode (Mode 0)**
-       Mode 0 is the normal acquisition mode; in this mode all 10 channels are sampled at the full normal sampling rate and the data is transmitted over the 8b/10b bus using the standard Encoding Scheme.
+    Mode 0 is the normal acquisition
+    mode; in this mode all 10 channels are sampled at the full normal sampling rate and the data is transmitted over the 8b/10b bus using the standard encoding scheme.
 In this mode, gain and hardware filter settings can be changed, but nothing else.

 **Offset disable mode (Mode 1)**
        Offset disable mode disables the internal offset compensation.
 The